apangasa/bestof/README.md

 ## Installation and Running

-The pip installation command is: pip install bestOf==0.0.39 To run bestOf, simply type: "bestOf" (without the quotes) and watch the magic.
-As of now it will not install in virtual environments.
+The pip installation command is: pip install bestOf==0.0.50 To run bestOf, simply type: "bestOf" (without the quotes) and watch the magic.

 ## Summary